Anessen/PSFalcon/Installation.md

 ## Manual Installation
 If you're unable to use the PowerShell Gallery to install the module, you can download directly from GitHub.

-1. Download the [latest release](https://github.com/CrowdStrike/psfalcon/releases) as a ZIP.
+1. Download the [latest release](https://github.com/CrowdStrike/psfalcon/releases) as a ZIP
-2. Unpack the archive and move the contents of the folder into your User Modules directory.
+2. Unpack the archive and move the contents of the folder into your User Modules directory

 **NOTE**: These commands assume you are running in a standard user (non-admin) PowerShell session and do not have [Folder Redirection](https://github.com/CrowdStrike/psfalcon/wiki/Installation#folder-redirection) enabled.
 Unpacking the module in the wrong place will lead to various errors that can prevent you from importing the module or running various commands (including malformed URLs).